 Cost of Sourcing in Pakistan versus the Cost of Sourcing in China

 In terms of the monetary responsibility that an Amazon seller is faced with, wages in Pakistan are considerably lower than most manufacturing hubs around the globe.
 The operational costs per month for a factory worker is stated to be $134.00 (USD), which means that it is considerably less than ulterior options.
 This figure is $224.00 less than it would cost an entity per month in China.
 This equates to a near 60% differential between the two.
+All-in-all Pakistan can become an attractive Amazon product sourcing hub in the near future, it cannot compete the China though.

 About the author: